arunksingh16/terraform/Azure/example-1/README.md

-Manual Creation of SVC Principle
+# Terraform & using Azure Service Principle

+Manual Creation of SVC Principle using `az ad sp create-for-rbac`.
+This will create a service principal and configure its access to Azure resources.
+By default, this command assigns the 'Contributor' role to the service principal at the subscription scope.

 - Create